General Oracle database Performance Tuning FAQ. Remember: The best performance comes from the unnecessary work you don't do.

 Which tables are currently analyzed?
 Were they previously analyzed? (ie. Was the query using RBO and now CBO?)

-Has OPTIMIZER_MODE been changed in INIT.ORA?
+Has OPTIMIZER_MODE been changed in INIT

 Has the DEGREE of parallelism been defined/changed on any table?